tum-ens/urbs/doc/mathdoc.rst

 Transmission Tuples
 ^^^^^^^^^^^^^^^^^^^

-Transmission tuples represents combinations of possible transmissions.
+Transmission tuples represent combinations of possible transmissions.
 These are represented by the set :math:`F_{c{v_\text{out}}{v_\text{in}}}`.
 A member :math:`f_{c{v_\text{out}}{v_\text{in}}}` in set :math:`F_{c{v_\text{out}}{v_\text{in}}}` is a transmission :math:`f`,that is directed from an origin site :math:`v_\text{out}` to a destination site :math:`v_{in}` and carries a commodity :math:`c`.
 The term "\ `directed from an origin site` :math:`v_\text{out}` `to a destination site` :math:`v_\text{in}`" can also be defined as an Arc :math:`a` .